ahmeterdem1/SSL-Messager/README.md

 `BEGIN amount_of_files \r\n`

+Here is the important thing, there is no transmission control in servers ftp.
+The reason that there is regulation in sending data to the server is that, server should decide if it trusts the client.
+But server already trusts the server.
+So, client should trust the server too.

 Client gets the information on amount of files to receive from this query.
 After that, server applies the same method as client, except: